Vivek12222/Fraud-Detection/README.md

 Two different approaches were used:

 <i>🔹 A. Isolation Forest (Unsupervised)</i>
   Isolation Forest works by isolating anomalies in the dataset.
   Since fraudulent data is rare, it’s treated as an outlier.
   Model trained on all data without labels.
   Contamination rate set close to 0.0017 (the fraud rate).
   Predictions compared with actual labels.

-<i>🔹 B. XGBoost (Supervised)<i>
+<i>🔹 B. XGBoost (Supervised)</i>
 Trained using labeled data.
 Handled class imbalance using the scale_pos_weight parameter.
 Performed train-test split (80:20).
 Tuned hyperparameters using GridSearchCV for optimal performance.
 Feature importance plotted to understand key drivers of fraud detection.

 <b>5.
-Model Evaluation<b>
+Model Evaluation</b>
 Used Precision, Recall, F1-Score, and ROC-AUC to evaluate models.
 Due to class imbalance, Accuracy is misleading.
 Focused on Recall (sensitivity) to minimize missed frauds.